Retribution (2015 film): Plot

-Carlos calls Marta, tells her about the situation, and tells her to go to the bank to transfer the money in her accounts to the stranger’s account.
+Carlos calls Marta and tells her about the situation, telling her to go to the bank to transfer the money in her accounts to the stranger's account.
 Carlos sits in his car near the bank.
-Marta shows up to the bank with another person.
+Marta shows up at the bank with another person.
 On the phone, Carlos is stopped by police and is isolated by a bomb squad.
-He is then told that he must release Marcos and Sarah, but still believes they are in danger.
+He is then told that he must release Marcos and Sarah, but still believes that they are in danger.
 After negotiation with them, they find out there is only a bomb in the front two seats.
-Marcos still injured by the explosion in his leg is released, but Sara jumps in the front not wanting to abandon Carlos.

-After some time, Sara and Carlos are visited by a past client, named Lucas but claims to be Carlos's brother Pablo.
-He tells them he was the one extorting the money over the phone from Carlos for having his wife commit suicide after being coaxed into making bad investments that ruined her economically.
+Still injured by the explosion in his leg, Marcos is released, but Sara jumps in the front seat as she does not want to abandon Carlos.
+After some time, Sara and Carlos are visited by a past client named Lucas, but claims to be Carlos's brother Pablo.
+Lucas tells them that he was the one extorting the money over the phone from Carlos for having his wife commit suicide after being coaxed into making bad investments that ruined her economically.

-Lucas leaves and begins telling him over the phone that a separate bomb he showed them before will go off if Carlos doesn't make an escape to a location where more money can be sent to his account in 5 minutes.
+Lucas leaves and begins telling him over the phone that a separate bomb he showed them before will blow if Carlos doesn't make an escape to a location where more money can be sent to his account in 5 minutes.
 Sara and Carlos hastily escape in spite of the behest of authorities until they reach a dock where Sara reluctantly accepts to leave for her safety.
 Lucas returns to Carlos in the passenger seat and explains himself, Carlos then decides to drive the car into the water in order to escape the explosion.
 After driving into the water and swimming away, Carlos escapes and is resuscitated by paramedics and is later laid off from his bank job.

-The final scene includes Carlos on the phone with the new employee in his previous managerial position telling him about a business opportunity, promptly hangs up the phone after the caller states how important family is to a business, hinting at the film's intended message.
+Carlos, on the phone with a new employee in his previous managerial position telling him about a business opportunity, promptly hangs up the phone after the caller states how important family is to a business.